Place Order For A Top Grade Assignment Now

 Nonaka’s framework 1994

 B. Externalization is from tactic to explicit knowledge.
 It happens when an individual translates his tactic knowledge into the comprehensible forms and others can understand and express it.
-Successful transfer of knowledge happens when tactic knowledge or management wisdom becomes explicitly stated through exchange mechanisms like two-way dialogue, visual depiction of ideas, etc. The gap in the transfer of knowledge is most evident when the conversion of tactic knowledge happens to explicit knowledge.
-In P&G, all the wisdom of senior management and junior management is shredded without any hassle and constraints.
+Successful transfer of knowledge happens when tactic knowledge or the management wisdom becomes explicitly stated through exchange mechanisms like two-way dialogue, visual depiction of ideas, etc. The gap in the transfer of knowledge is most evident when the conversion of tactic knowledge happens to explicit knowledge.
+In P&G, all the wisdom of senior management and junior management is shred without any hassle and constraints.
 If anyone comes up with an innovative idea or thought, he is given a chance to speak his mind without any constraint (Jessup, 2008).
 Also, two-way dialogues happen in the company which is very important in a process like supply chain management as if people will not talk to each other; this process cannot be managed as it is an ongoing process and any problem at any end can cause disturbances in the entire process.

 C. The combination is from explicit to explicit knowledge.
 It happens when people or groups exchange and combines the various bodies of explicit knowledge by interacting socially and thus amplifying the explicit knowledge.
 The reliability of this conversion is on three processes: collecting and combining externalized knowledge; disseminating this knowledge; and, revising and reconceptualising the explicit knowledge to make it more usable and understandable.
 The examples include face to face meetings, audio and web-based conversations, etc. P&G encourages people and groups to exchange and combines the various bodies of explicit knowledge that they possess by interacting socially and thus explicit knowledge is amplified in the organisation.
 It makes sure that the conversation is reliable (Jessup, 2008).